newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/cannabis-site-requirements.md

 >**Once completed, you will know:**
 >
 >- The permits your local government requires
->- The process for meeting your local government's requirements
+>- The process for meeting requirements from your local government and NJCRC
 >- The time it takes to receive any permits or licenses